-We provide rental housing through master-leasing to low-income residents at rents they can afford.
+We master-lease rentals then sub-lease to low-income residents at rents they can afford.

 We provide case managers and access to supportive services, community resources, and mentoring.

-We develop plans for visionary alternative housing projects and advocate to the community for the need for low-income housing.
+We develop plans for alternative housing projects and advocate to the community for the need for low-income housing.

-To fund the work we get grassroots donations and grants from civic organizations, other non-profits, foundations, and public agencies.
+To fund our work, we get grassroots donations and grants from civic organizations, other non-profits, foundations, and public agencies.